zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 # instance variable.
 ```

 Communicate to the reader the current way of doing things, both explicitly and implicitly.
 Use the idioms recommended in edge.
-Reorder sections to emphasize favored approaches if needed, etc. The documentation should be a model for best practices and canonical, modern Rails usage.
+Reorder sections to emphasize favored approaches if needed, etc. The documentation should be a model for best practices and canonical, modern Zoisite usage.

 ```ruby
 # BAD